 If you plan on selling your mobile home in the State of Florida, you and your buyer must complete specific documents and fulfill other requirements before the transaction is complete.
 When transferring the ownership of a mobile home in Florida, both the buyer and seller must fill out and submit a bill of sale to Florida's Department of Highway Safety and Motor Vehicles.
 A bill of sale is a legal document stating details about a transaction, such as the sale of a mobile home.

-Meet with the buyer of your mobile home to complete the bill of sale.
-Fill out section one with your purchaser.
-Information that you must provide in this section include the year, make, body type, model, color, certificate of title number and identification number of the mobile home.
-In addition, the buyer's name and address must be recorded.
+As the seller of the mobile home, you'll fill out the seller's section of the bill of sale with information such as the year, make, body type, model, color, certificate of title number and identification number of the mobile home.
+You'll also need to provide your name and address in this section.
 Lastly, write the amount that you are selling the mobile home for and the date of the sale.